FG Releases $122 Billion Investment Plan for Power Sector, Postpones Electrification Deadline

 The federal government has unveiled a strategic plan to attract a significant investment of $122.2 billion, aimed at diversifying the country's energy mix, reducing reliance on the national grid, and improving the overall stability and sustainability of its energy infrastructure.

-The investment, scheduled to be raised over a span of 21 years from 2024 to 2045, will focus on transitioning away from the current reliance on hydropower and gas-fired thermal plants.
-The goal is to broaden the nation’s energy portfolio to include a variety of renewable and advanced energy technologies.
+The investment, set to be raised over 21 years from 2024 to 2045, aims to reduce the country's dependence on hydropower and gas-fired thermal plants.
+The initiative seeks to diversify the nation's energy portfolio by incorporating a range of renewable and advanced energy technologies.

 Read also